Hiring & Training Consultants

 Additional Professional Development

-Every consultant must learn the core of what we do at the Writing Center; some, however, are encouraged to exercise their personal ambition and achieve a higher-impact learning and professional experiences.
+Every consultant must learn the core of what we do at the Writing Center; some, however, are encouraged to exercise their personal ambition and achieve higher-impact learning through additional professional experiences.

-- Become a Lead consultant -- someone who is given additional responsibility to meet with Writing Center administration on a regular basis, who often oversees a personal project related to writing center work, who manages and facilitates the two-day orientation even for new consultants, who facilitates the small new-consultant mentor group meetings, and who manages and models best practices at all of our physical locations.
+- Become a Lead consultant -- someone who is given additional responsibility to meet with Writing Center administration on a regular basis, who often oversees a personal project related to writing center work, who manages and facilitates the two-day orientation for new consultants, who facilitates the small new-consultant mentor group meetings, and who manages and models best practices at all of our physical locations.

 - Attend and/or Present at a Conference -- the Fred Meijer Center for Writing and Michigan Authors values the conference experience.
 We actively encourage our staff to attend at least one conference per year (we fund their attendance to the MiWCA conference), and we try to assist our consultants' efforts in presenting as often as they can.